SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 # Wikipedia Corpora Creation

-To create a corpus (extract articles) from a Wikipedia edition/language, you should follow these steps:
+To create a corpus (extract articles) for a Wikipedia edition/language, you should follow these steps:

 1- Download a Wikipedia XML Dump file for your desired language from here: [Wikimedia Downloads](https://dumps.wikimedia.org/backup-index.html).
 You can download the Wikipedia Dump file using `wget` Unix/Linux utility.
 For example, to download the **Modern Standard Arabic** Wikipedia XML Dump file for the latest backup, use this command in your terminal: